interkosmos/fortran-sdl2/README.md

 SDL_mixer | 2.0.1_1
 SDL_ttf   | 2.0.14_1

 The interface compiles with GNU Fortran 7/8 and Flang 5.
-On Linux, you have to install BSD make (`bmake`) in order to use the provided Makefile.

 ## Build SDL2
-Use BSD make to build the SDL2 interface:
+Use GNU make to build the SDL2 interface:
 ```
 $ make sdl2
 ```